 Tips for freezing cookie dough:

-- Some cookies like Icebox, Shortbread, even Chocolate Chip are great for freezing in a roll.
+- Some cookies like Icebox, Shortbread, and even Chocolate Chip are great for freezing in a roll.
 Wrap the roll in waxed paper and store it in the fridge.
 Take it out when you are ready to bake.
 No need to thaw the whole roll.
 Slice and bake (add a few minutes to the traditional baking time to counteract the freezing temperature).

 - Write the baking instructions on the freezer bag or packaging of your frozen cookie dough so you don’t forget!